Read This First

 3. The Flynn Effect: The Flynn effect refers to the observed rise in average IQ scores over time, named after the psychologist James R.

-4. Summary: The Flynn effect underscores the importance of environmental factors in cognitive development.
+4. Genetic Factors: The Flynn effect underscores the importance of environmental factors in cognitive development.

 5. The Flynn Effect: A Rise in IQ Scores and the Mystery Behind It: The Flynn effect refers to the observed phenomenon of steadily increasing average IQ scores on standardized intelligence tests over the past century.